davervw/c-snake/README.md

 * Use Z to turn left from perspective of snake
 * Use / to turn right from perspective of snake
-* Can also use cursor keys, but have to use SHIFT
+* Can also use cursor keys, but have to use with SHIFT to turn left

 ![screenshot](media/snake.png)